GOV, News

 Malaysia Accedes to Madrid Protocol

-GENEVA, 27 September 2019 – Malaysia becomes the 106th member of the Madrid Protocol System upon depositing the instrument of accession [...]
+GENEVA, 27 September 2019 – Malaysia becomes the 106th member of the Madrid Protocol System upon depositing the instrument of [...]

 Intellectual Property Management & Commercialisation Seminar – 3rd Selangor International Business Summit 2019